 Setting Up Your Tent

-Grow tents are an essential tool for year-round indoor marijuana growing.
+Grow tents are an essential tool for a year-round indoor weed grow setup.
 Thankfully, setting up a grow tent kit is easy.
 A reliable grow tent kit will include all the pieces of equipment needed so that all you need to do is organize and connect everything.
 Before you begin setting up your indoor grow tent, make sure you have the following materials:

 - Grow tent